deNBI/cloud-user-docs/wiki/Tutorials/Hybridcloud/index.md

 our interface.
 Of course we want to accept all packages from inside our VPN therefore we add `10.0.0.0/24` but since only the VPN node is part of the VPN we wouldn't be able to receive packages from the worker nodes in Gießen without also allowing the local subnet.
+Lastly `Endpoint` specifies the public IP and UDP port of the respective remote host which Wireguard will use to establish the VPN connection.

 ~~~